j3soon/Allegro5OOPTemplate/README.md

   It can be used like videos after putting the library under your project folder.

+- If you want to load MP3 audio, you can try out streaming as mentioned [here](https://github.com/liballeg/allegro_wiki/wiki/Allegro-Vivace).

-- If you play multiple BGMs or sound effects at the same time, the `al_play_sample` could fail.
+- If you play multiple BGMs or sound effects at the same time, the `al_play_sample` could fail and the sound would not come out.

-  You can either:

-  1. Set `RESERVED_SAMPLES` to a higher value.
+  You can set `reserveSamples` to a higher value.
-  2. Don't abort if `al_play_sample` fails.

 - Unable to find resources when open the executable file located in `...\bin\` directly.